jerome-nexedi/buildout/zc.recipe.egg_/src/zc/recipe/egg/custom.rst

    A new-line separated list of directories to search for dynamic libraries at run time.

+setup-eggs
+   A new-line separated list of eggs that need to be installed beforehand.
+It is useful to meet the `setup_requires` requirement.

 define
    A comma-separated list of names of C preprocessor variables to define.